SudhinPillai26/Big_Johns_SQL_PowerBI_Project/README.md

 ![Big Johns](https://rs-menus-api.roocdn.com/images/f23c9c9a-d1a7-4d97-b0b4-a7d4ec9a6ef6/image.jpeg)

-Welcome to my SQL & Power BI project, where I analyze real-time pizza sales data from **The Big John's Pizza UK**!
-This project uses a dataset of **10,000 visit records** to explore and analyze gym membership and visit data, answering key business questions that can help a fitness center understand its customer base better and optimize its services.
+Welcome to my SQL & Power BI project, where I analyze real-time pizza sales data from The Big John's Pizza UK!
+Using a dataset of 10,000+ pizza sales records, this project leverages SQL to extract, transform, and query data, uncovering sales patterns, revenue trends, and customer preferences.
+Later Power BI enhances the analysis with an interactive dashboard, providing visualizations and actionable insights to drive business performance.

 ## Table of Contents
 - [Introduction](#introduction)